Outdated browser

 • Pension funds make promises about the amount of pension benefits they intend to pay out to the fund's members.
 Pension funds invest to build up the necessary reserves to pay out the benefits they promised.
 However, making investments brings risks: if returns are lower than expected, pension funds cannot live up to their promises.
 If that happens, this damages people's confidence in the pension system.

 • More importantly, the promises that a pension fund has made to individual groups of members are backed by the collective reserves it holds for all of its members.
 This could lead to discussions about which part of the reserves are paid out to whom, for example between younger and older groups of members.
-The current low interest rate environment has highlighted this issue, since it has caused funding ratios to fall and pension build-up costs to rise.
-Measures that pension funds are considering because of the low interest rates, are lowering pension benefits or increasing their pension contributions.
-This could lead to discussions about which part of the reserves are paid out to whom, for example between older and younger groups of members.

 • By using collective reserves for all member groups, younger and older members are largely exposed to the same investment risks, while the younger members, who are further away from retirement, could bear a larger part of these risks compared to the older members.